Spending more money on certain appliances can save you money in the long run. These are the energy efficient home appliances worth paying for.

 Smart thermostats

-Heating and cooling account for as much as 50 per cent of the average Australian household’s energy bills.
+Heating is typically the most expensive appliance to run in Victorian homes, accounting for 43 per cent of household running costs according to Sustainability Victoria.
 This is where a smart thermostat can be a game changer.
 These nifty devices optimise your home’s heating and cooling, allowing you to remotely control your systems or even customise temperature settings by room.
-This is a great way of making sure your home is only heated or cooled when you’re there to enjoy it.

 Leaving work?
 Turn on your heater via the smartphone app so that you arrive home to a cosy house, or program it to come on automatically.
-Smart thermostats can even learn precisely how long it takes for a room to reach your preferred temperature, therefore, maximising the amount of time they can spend in energy-saving modes.
+Smart thermostats can even learn precisely how long it takes for a room to reach your preferred temperature, and maximise the use of its energy-saving mode.

 Smart leak sensors